jennybehre/Object_Detection_in_an_Urban_Environment/README.md

 ![image](images/Numberobjects.png)

 #### Cross validation
 For the cross validation the dataset is split into training, validation and testing.
 With training the neural network by using only a subset of the dataset and by testing it with unknown images you can evaluate the model very efficiently and prevent overfitting.
-For that 87 sequences (80-90% of the available date) were used for training, 10 (10-20% of the available date) for validation and 3 for testing purpose.
+For that 87 sequences (80-90% of the available data) were used for training, 10 (10-20% of the available data) for validation and 3 for testing purpose.

 ### Training
 #### Reference experiment